Jeff Goldsmith

 One of America’s Premier Healthcare Futurists

-Jeff Goldsmith is the President of Health Futures, Inc. For eleven years ending in 1990, Jeff Goldsmith was a lecturer in the Graduate School of Business at the University of Chicago, on health services management and policy.
-He has also lectured on these topics at the Wharton School of Finance, Johns Hopkins, Washington University and the University of California at Berkeley.
-Jeff Goldsmith’s interests include: biotechnology, health policy, international health systems, and the future of health services.
+Jeff Goldsmith stands as a prominent healthcare futurist, currently serving as the President of Health Futures, Inc. For over a decade, concluding in 1990, Goldsmith shared his expertise as a lecturer at the University of Chicago’s Graduate School of Business.
+During this time, he focused on health services management and policy.
+Furthermore, his insights were sought after at esteemed institutions.
+These included the Wharton School of Finance, Johns Hopkins, Washington University, and the University of California at Berkeley.
+Goldsmith’s wide-ranging interests encompass crucial areas of health innovation.
+These areas include biotechnology, health policy, international health systems, and the evolving landscape of health services.
+As a seasoned healthcare industry expert, Goldsmith offers invaluable perspectives on the future of healthcare.
+His deep understanding of medical trends and healthcare forecasting makes him a sought-after voice in the field.

 Career in Healthcare

-From 2016 through 2019, Jeff Goldsmith was National Advisor for Strategy to Navigant Healthcare, a diversified consulting firm that is now part of Guidehouse.
-From 1982 to 1994, Jeff Goldsmith served as National Advisor for Healthcare for the firm Ernst and Young, and provided strategy consultation to a wide variety of healthcare systems, health plans, supply and technology firms.
-Prior to 1982, he was Director of Planning and Government Affairs at the University of Chicago Medical Center and Special Assistant to the Dean of the Pritzker School of Medicine.
-From 1973 to 1975, Jeff Goldsmith worked in the Office of the Governor, State of Illinois as a fiscal and policy analyst, and Special Assistant to the State Budget Director.
+From 2016 to 2019, Jeff Goldsmith held the position of National Advisor for Strategy at Navigant Healthcare.
+This diversified consulting firm has since become part of Guidehouse.
+Prior to this, from 1982 to 1994, Goldsmith served as the National Advisor for Healthcare at Ernst and Young.
+In this role, he provided strategic consultation to numerous healthcare organizations.
+These included health systems, health plans, and companies specializing in supply and technology.
+Before 1982, Goldsmith played a key role at the University of Chicago Medical Center.
+Specifically, he was the Director of Planning and Government Affairs.
+Moreover, he served as Special Assistant to the Dean of the Pritzker School of Medicine.
+Earlier in his career, from 1973 to 1975, Goldsmith contributed his skills to the Office of the Governor in Illinois.
+Initially, he worked as a fiscal and policy analyst.
+Subsequently, he became the Special Assistant to the State Budget Director.
+His extensive career reflects a deep commitment to shaping the future of medicine and health management.

 Education

-Jeff Goldsmith earned his doctorate in Sociology from the University of Chicago in 1973, studying complex organizations, sociology of the professions, and politics of developing nations.
-He graduated from Reed College in 1970, majoring in psychology and classics, earning a Woodrow Wilson Fellowship for graduate study in 1971.
+Jeff Goldsmith achieved his doctorate in Sociology from the University of Chicago in 1973.
+His doctoral studies centered on complex organizations, the sociology of professions, and the political dynamics of developing nations.
+Earlier, in 1970, Goldsmith graduated from Reed College.
+His undergraduate studies focused on psychology and classics.
+Recognizing his academic potential, he received a Woodrow Wilson Fellowship in 1971 for graduate study.
+This strong educational foundation has underpinned his insightful contributions as a healthcare thought leader and medical futurologist.

 Awards and Accolades

-Jeff Goldsmith was the recipient of the Corning Award for excellence in health planning from the American Hospital Association’s Society for Healthcare Planning in 1990, and has received the Dean Conley Award for best healthcare article three times (1985, 1990 and 1995) from the American College of Healthcare Executives.
-He has written six print articles and six online articles for the Harvard Business Review, and has been a source for articles on medical technology and health services for the Wall Street Journal, the New York Times, Business Week, Time, STAT and other publications.
-Jeff Goldsmith is a member of the editorial board of Health Affairs.
+Jeff Goldsmith’s contributions to the field have been widely recognized.
+In 1990, he received the Corning Award for excellence in health planning from the American Hospital Association’s Society for Healthcare Planning.
+Additionally, the American College of Healthcare Executives honored him with the Dean Conley Award for best healthcare article on three occasions: 1985, 1990, and 1995.
+Furthermore, Goldsmith has shared his insights through numerous publications.
+He has authored six print articles and six online articles for the Harvard Business Review.
+Moreover, he has served as a valuable source for articles on medical technology and health services in prominent publications.
+These include the Wall Street Journal, the New York Times, Business Week, Time, and STAT.
+Currently, Jeff Goldsmith is an esteemed member of the editorial board of Health Affairs.

-Jeff Goldsmith is the father of two sons and a daughter.
-He is an avid snow skier and collects Native American art and artifacts.
-He is married to Karen Walker, a florist in Charlottesville, who owns Hedge Fine Blooms, specializing in fresh flowers and cutting edge floral design for businesses, weddings and events.
-Jeff Goldsmith is a native of Portland, Oregon and lives in Charlottesville, Virginia.
+Beyond his professional life, Goldsmith is a father of two sons and a daughter.
+In his leisure time, he enjoys snow skiing and has a collection of Native American art and artifacts.
+He is married to Karen Walker, a florist in Charlottesville and owner of Hedge Fine Blooms.
+Her business specializes in fresh flowers and innovative floral design for various events and businesses.
+Originally from Portland, Oregon, Jeff Goldsmith currently resides in Charlottesville, Virginia.

 Jeff Goldsmith Speaking Topics